By Dr. Mercola

-According to Dr. Vermeer, mothers who are adequately supplementing themselves with vitamin K and are breastfeeding should NOT need to give their infants additional K supplements.
+According to Dr. Vermeer, mothers who are adequately supplementing themselves with vitamin K and are breastfeeding may not need to give their infants additional K supplements.

-But you must be cautious here that your vitamin K levels are optimal, and for most women, the vitamin K absorbed from foods is typically insufficient, so a supplement might be needed.
+But you must be cautious here that your vitamin K levels are optimal, and for most women, the vitamin K absorbed from foods is typically insufficient, so a supplement is likely needed.

 What You Need to Do BEFORE Your Baby Is Born

 Ultimately, the choice about whether or not to consent for your baby to be given a vitamin K shot is yours.
 At least now you have the information with which you can make an informed decision.

 How do you want your baby’s first few moments of life to be?